JBTastic/TerminalWordle/README.md

 ./compile.sh --help
 ```

-If no flag is provided, the script will just compile the project.
+If no flag is provided, the script will just compile the game.

 ## Legal
 This project uses a word list licensed under the MIT License, originally publishe [here](https://github.com/wordnik/wordlist).